The Color Factory NYC - Emma Jane Explores

 The Color Factory also aims to support a wide range of artists, food vendors and not for profit organisations, so you know that you’re giving back to the community.

-The Color Factory is also wholly indoors, so it’s a perfect winter activity if you’d like to get out of the cold for a few hours.
+The Color Factory is also wholly indoors, so it’s a perfect winter activity in New York City if you’d like to get out of the cold for a few hours.

 Finally, it’s fully accessible, so they’re doing the right thing in making sure that their art is for everyone.